 Apollo Bay acts as a gateway to the beautiful Otway Ranges and local rainforest region.
 With such a large variety of nature based activities and attractions to experience, we guarantee an Otway visit is a journey to remember.

-Here are some of our 6 favourite things to do here in Apollo Bay and the immediate surrounding region.
+Here are some of our favourite things to do right here in Apollo Bay and her immediate surroundings.

 Apollo Bay Beach

 Stroll along the crescent-shaped beach of Apollo Bay with a stunning backdrop of gentle rolling green hills.
 The bay offers a 3km long eastern facing beach, which provides safe and protected waters perfect for walking, swimming, surfing, fishing, and boating.

 During the summer months and popular weekends (peak periods), the area is patrolled by the Apollo Bay Life Saving Club.

 The 12 Apostles are located along the world famous Great Ocean Road, one of the most scenic coastal drives in the world, and it is truly worth the lengthy journey.